 BACtrack is a portable smartphone breathalyzer that you can purchase online.
 It comes with a companion app that displays your results.
 The BACtrack app also comes with the “Guess Your BAC” feature that allows you to estimate your BAC and connects with the Apple Health app to show your BAC over time.

-Ride Sharing Apps
+Drinking App: Ride Sharing Apps

 If your gut is telling you to get a ride home, listen to it.
 Do not get behind the wheel if you don’t feel confident in your ability to get home safely.
 There are so many apps and services that let you call rideshares and find transportation home.
 Uber and Lyft are the most popular, but other services may be available depending on your location.